voltrondata-labs/arrowbench/README.md

 test against old versions of the code and to backfill benchmark results.

-These versioned R package libraries are cached in an `r_libs` directory, like `data` relative to the directory specified by `getOption("arrowbench.local_dir", ".")` or the environment variable `ARROWBENCH_LOCAL_DIR`.
+These versioned R package libraries are cached in an `r_libs` directory, like `data` relative to the directory specified by the environment variable `ARROWBENCH_LOCAL_DIR`.

 ## Results and caching